gguait/Odin/README.md

 - **Auto Sprint:** Toggles sprint.
 - **Broken Hype:** Sends alerts when your Hype stops granting combat XP.
 - **Kuudra Alerts:** Sends notifications regarding specific Kuudra events.
+- **Camera:** Allows you to disable front camera.
+- **No Crusor Reset:** Prevents your cursor from getting reset when swapping GUI.
+- **Reminders:** All sort of reminders for different parts of the game
+- **Gyro Range:** Shows the range of the gyrokinetic wand.
+- **Vanquisher Notifier:** Sends alerts and messages when a Vanquisher spawns.

 Note that the specifics of these features might vary depending on the version of Odin you are using and your specific client configuration.